Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/eventcapabilties.md

 ##### Usage

-This is used by end user to see events for a given party.
+This is used by end users to see events for a given party.
 This will list all changes for a given party.

 ##### Authorization

-Events needs to be authorized.
+Access to events need to be authorized.
 To be able to read events, you need to have the read right for the given app for the given party.

 The topic and subject would be used to identify the correct XACML Policy to use.

-Operation would be read and process task will be set to null.
+The operation would be read and proccess task will be set to null.
-This way there would be no need to verify the current state of a element.
+This way there would be no need to verify the current state of an instance.

 ### Adding events